 Since I was there, the situation in Myanmar/Burma has changed a lot.
 In February 2021, a military coup sparked widespread civil unrest and armed conflict.

 The U.S. State Department currently advises: "Do not travel to Burma due to civil unrest and armed conflict."
 You can find their full travel advisory and security alerts here.
 And you can find the British Foreign Office's travel advice for Myanmar / Burma here.

 It’s dusty and backbreaking work.
-Covered from head to toe with thick white dust, crouching low on their launches, the young men and boys use angle grinders to carve the shape out of solid blocks of white marble.
+Covered from head to toe with thick white dust, crouching low on their haunches, the young men and boys use simple angle grinders to carve the shape out of solid blocks of white marble.